July 24, 2025

 The clinical risks of GLP-1 lean mass loss

-- Sarcopenia (including medication-induced forms) causes up to 33% of chronic pain in older adults
+- up to 33% of chronic pain cases in older adults⁵

 Unfortunately these incidences are rarely connected back to lean muscle mass loss during GLP-1 treatment.